xionggonghe/NLAQNet/README.md

 ```
 python test.py --read_weights ./pretrain_model/model_best_Mixed.pth --test_dataset Rain100H --cropPatch False

-Test results can be obtained from this  (Link：https://pan.baidu.com/s/1HomXxQISUJcER8bwsGrdgAPassword： kex6)
+Test results can be obtained from this  (Link：https://pan.baidu.com/s/1HomXxQISUJcER8bwsGrdgA ,Password： kex6)

 We will upload the trained model after the paper is accepted.
 ```